rroarings/tarmac/garage/blog/src/content/teams/2025/aston-martin.md

 championshipPosition: 9
 championships: 0
 teamLogo: "/images/teams/redbull-logo.jpg"
-carImage: "/blog-placeholder-4.jpg"
+carImage: "/src/assets/cars/2024/car-astonmartin-side-main.png"
 ---

-# Red Bull Racing
+# Aston Martin

 The reigning Constructors' Champions, Red Bull Racing continues their dominance in Formula 1 with their innovative RB21 car for the 2025 season.